 It is both a haven for the hurting and a beacon of light in the neighborhood that surrounds it.

-The contrast between a boy's former life and his new life on the Ranch can be extreme, but most adjust rather quickly and come to see their "brothers" and "parents" as the family that they never had.
+The contrast between a boy's former life and his new life on the ranch can be extreme, but most adjust rather quickly and come to see their "brothers" and "parents" as the family that they never had.
 They learn family values through the loving guidance of their parents and the support and encouragement of their older brothers, aunts, and uncles.
 With so much support, the boys begin to grow and change very quickly.
 It is a joy to watch their progress.

 Our most fervent desire is that each one comes to know Jesus Christ personally as his savior and friend, that they would know without a doubt that they are created in the image of God and are valuable to Him.

 We pray that the boys would truly be transformed into Niños de la Luz, or Children of the Light.
-We consider it a privilege to be a part of their lives and to witness them growing into fine young men with Godly character who want to make a difference in the world.
+We consider it a privilege to be a part of their lives and witness them growing into fine young men with Godly character who want to make a difference in the world.

+"Niños de la Luz is a home that works with kids from the street or who have problems with drugs or kids whose family have abandoned them.
 I used to live in La Guaira with my grandmother since my mother left me with her.
-I grew up on the streets and I behaved very badly.
-At that time I supposedly was a part of a church which brought me one day to The Light House Ranch.
-When I entered the gates of the ranch I saw a stream of light and a reflection of paradise and I knew I wanted to stay there.
-I spoke with the coordinator and he told me I could stay.
+I grew up on the streets, and I misbehaved.
+I supposedly was a part of a church that brought me one day to The Light House Ranch.
+When I entered the gates of the ranch, I saw a stream of light and a reflection of paradise, and I knew I wanted to stay there.
+I spoke with the coordinator, and he told me I could stay.
 I knew it was no random chance that I visited and was accepted at the ranch.
-I have gone through a process here, I have improved my behavior and character day by day and God has done a transformation in my life."
+I have gone through a process here, I have improved my behavior and character day by day, and God has done a transformation in my life."

 Casa de Paso

-Currently Casa de Paso contains offices for Niños de la Luz staff and offers a place where staff and social workers and psychologists meet with the boys and their families, but our vision for Casa de Paso is so much greater.
+Currently, Casa de Paso contains offices for Niños de la Luz staff and offers a place where staff and social workers and psychologists meet with the boys and their families, but our vision for Casa de Paso is so much greater.

-This building has enormous potential for ministry and we continue to implement plans to make Casa de Paso a light in downtown Caracas.
+This building has enormous potential for ministry, and we continue to implement plans to make Casa de Paso a light in downtown Caracas.